-Applicants for admission to a bachelor's degree with honours must comply with the Standard Qualification Regulations for Bachelor's Degrees with Honours which must be read in conjunction with the individual programme regulations and General Academic Regulations of the AUT Academic Calendar https://www.aut.ac.nz/about/auts-leadership/official-aut-publications
+Applicants for admission to a bachelor's degree with honours must comply with the Standard Qualification Regulations for Bachelor's Degrees with Honours which must be read in conjunction with the individual programme regulations and General Academic Regulations of the AUT Academic Calendar.

 In order to be admitted to a one-year bachelor's degree with honours, an applicant shall normally have completed a bachelor's degree gained with a minimum of B average in the relevant field of study over 75 points at Level 7 from a New Zealand tertiary institution or equivalent.
 Some programmes may require a B+ average for admission.
 Please refer to the AUT Academic Calendar for details.
 Please refer to the AUT Academic Calendar, Standard Qualification Regulations for information on specific programme regulations and admission requirements for AUT's postgraduate programmes.